Hebrew Home of Greater Washington

 Cohen-Rosen House, Landow House, Revitz House and Ring House

-At Cohen-Rosen House and Landow House, residents are screened multiple times each shift for COVID-19 symptoms.
+At Cohen-Rosen House and Landow House, residents are screened daily for COVID-19 symptoms.
 Policies and procedures are in place to test residents and team members who surpass set thresholds or show specific symptoms.
 We are following Maryland Department of Health and the Centers of Disease Control and Prevention recommendations for testing.
-All testing has to be approved by the state.
+All testing is reviewed with the Maryland Department of Health.

-At Revitz House and Ring House, the testing is determined by a resident’s physician.
+At Revitz House and Ring House, the testing is determined by a resident’s healthcare practitioner.
 Therefore, we are only aware of the test results of residents who have been tested.

 Yes.
 Universal masking protocol is followed by all team members and residents.
 Residents wear masks when outside of their apartments.
 We are providing masks for the residents who need or request them.